 - Bristol Rhythm and Roots Children’s Day Celebration Participation

 - School Dance in cooperation with the Student Council Association

 - Quarterly PTO meetings including a dinner hour and informative guest speakers

 - Opportunities for parents to serve on the PTO board or committees that meet monthly and attend an annual planning retreat for school year planning

-The PTO now consists of an executive board which includes the president, vice president, treasurer, secretary, membership chairperson and program chairperson.
+The PTO now consists of an executive board which includes the president, vice president, treasurer, and secretary.

 At amazonsmile.com you can choose a charity.
 Please choose Morrison School.
 Morrison School then receives a donation based on how much you spend while shopping.
 Through Amazonsmile, .5% of your total purchase is donated to a designated nonprofit.